Dog Training Workshops 2018

 The workshop’s going to start at 10 am and go right through to 1 pm with only one break for tea and biscuits!
 I don’t know about you but I like my lunch on the floor at 12.30 prompt.
 Oh, and in case you wondered whose picture that is on the right, that’s Fliss.
 People say she’s quite pretty.
 Each to their own…

-I’m fairly sure he won’t be in any fit state (wink wink) to blather on with any sense after “lunch”.
-I suspect we will all spend the afternoon in Elvaston Park, walking, socialising and practising our new found skills as he puts it.
+I’m fairly sure Ade won’t be in any fit state (wink wink) to blather on with any sense after “lunch”.
+I suspect we will all spend the afternoon in the park and woods, walking, socialising and practising our new found skills as he puts it.
 Maybe you will get to chase a ball, frisbee or a squirrel if he looks the other way for a second.
-I know I’m not supposed to chase squirrels, but I like to think of it as escorting it back to its tree…and there is a great lake to cool off in, so get your human to carry your towel!
+I know I’m not supposed to chase squirrels, but I like to think of it as escorting it back to its tree.

 If you have more than one dog and/or want to bring the whole family give me a call first and I will try to accommodate you.
 We can usually find a workable solution.
 Phone number below.